 The Sub-Investment Manager uses indicators it believes will most accurately demonstrate the attainment of the sustainable investment objective, using data points the Sub-Investment Manager believes it will be able to access.
 However, as with any data reporting linked to companies, which may be subject to differing reporting requirements in their home jurisdiction, there may be gaps in the available data.
-In order to minimise the risk of this, and to ensure that the indictors are as accurate as possible, the Sub-Investment Manager may rely on estimates and/or third party information.
-To the extent this is required, the Sub-Investment Manager will disclose this in the Sub-Fund's periodic reporting when assessing the performance of the sustainability indicators.
+In order to minimise the risk of this, and to ensure that the indictors are as accurate as possible, the Sub-Investment this is required, the Sub-Investment Manager will disclose this in the Sub-Fund's periodic reporting when assessing the performance of the sustainability indicators.